ECMA-262-5 in detail. Chapter 1. Properties and Property Descriptors.

 })

-I would like also to remind, that using setters and getters is defensible and has a sense only if we need to encapsulate some complex calculations having auxiliary helper data, and making usage of this property convenient — i.e. just it would be a simple data property.
-I already wrote about it in section devoted to encapsulation on example with element.innerHTML property — where we abstractly statement that “now html of this element is the following”, while in setter function for the innerHTML property there is difficult calculations and checks which cause then rebuilding of the DOM tree and updating the user interface.
+Let’s recall also, that using setters and getters mostly makes more sense only when we need to encapsulate some complex calculations using auxiliary helper data, and making usage of this property convenient — i.e. just as it would be a simple data property.
+We already mentioned this in the section devoted encapsulation on the example with element.innerHTML property — where we abstractly say that “now html of this element is the following”, while inside the setter function for the innerHTML property there are difficult calculations and checks which cause then rebuilding of the DOM tree and updating the user interface.

 Object.defineProperty(foo, "bar", {